GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 You can find all the data for the second part of the exercise in the "Modul_5_Ex1_Part_2".
 Download the data folder for the second part of the exercise: "Modul_5_Ex1_Part_2".
-We prepared the vulnerabilty layer, simplified exposure and lack of coping capacity layers have been prepared for this exercise.
-Theses layer have only 3 to 4 indicators for complexity reasons.
-See below an example of indicators that were used for Somnalia:
+We processed the vulnerabilty layer in the first part of the exercise; simplified exposure and lack of coping capacity layers have been prepared in advance for this exercise.
+These layers have only 3 to 4 indicators for complexity reasons.
+See below an example of indicators that were used for Somnlia:

 ```{figure} /fig/Indicators_Rsik_Assessment_Somalia.png
 ---